Oral Health

 What We Do

 We facilitate the ongoing efforts of coalition building, program delivery and policy development to increase access and improve the oral health of children and families in Wisconsin.
 Our Wisconsin Seal-A-Smile Program collaborates to provide school-based oral health prevention services in schools statewide.
-Healthy Smiles for Mom and Baby is working to improve the oral health of underserved pregnant women and infants.
+Healthy Smiles for Mom and Baby is working to improve the oral health of expectant mothers and infants who are underserved.
 The Wisconsin Oral Health Coalition focuses on oral health policy and its impact on access to care.

 Wisconsin Seal-A-Smile